sidebar hamburger menu

 2. Use the new key decoded to activate the service:

-/usr/bin/kcarectl --register DECODED_KEY_HERE
+# kcarectl --register DECODED_KEY_HERE

 LibCare

 LibCare enables security patching of critical userspace shared libraries in-memory without restarting or disrupting the applications using them.
-This is techinical documentation describing the solution; for a high level summary see LibCare's main web site.
+It provides security updates for the OpenSSL and glibc libraries on many operating systems including CentOS, AlmaLinux, Oracle Linux, Debian, and Ubuntu.

 Installation and upgrade